 - Pain and suffering

 Some claims resulting from minor accidents and injuries can be handled without an attorney.
 If, however, your accident was serious and caused severe injuries, your claim for damages is likely to be an expensive one for the insurance company.
 Its adjusters will probably try to dispute your claim and/or offer you a quick settlement that’s far too low to account for your expenses.
 In such a case, it’s a good idea to consult a lawyer as soon as possible.
-While you’re recovering from your injuries, your attorney can work to get you a fair award.
 The steps of the settlement process are outlined below.

 Your Medical Treatment and Recovery